sys-256/sircoin/doc/build-osx.md

         ./configure
         make

-3. It is recommended to build and run the unit tests:

-        make check

-4. You can also create a .dmg that contains the .app bundle (optional):
+3. You can also create a .dmg that contains the .app bundle (optional):

         make deploy

-5. Installation into user directories (optional):
+4. Installation into user directories (optional):

         make install